tfluhr/test-project/docs/chapters/desktop-workflow.md

 ## Lantern Files and Folders

 Lantern comes with a few files and folders you'll be using to add and edit your manuscript content.
 All of these files and folders are contained in the `source` directory.
 These are the **only** files and folders you will need to edit to use Lantern for your textbook project.
+Click on the `source` directory to view its files and folders.

 ![Screenshot of the `source` directory](dw_source-dir.png)